bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Front-End-Interview-Questions-Part-2.md

 · **What is the difference between a function and a method?**

 Every function is an object.
 If a value is a function, it is a method.
-Methods have to be ‘received’ by something; functions do not.
+Methods have to be 'received’ by something; functions do not.

 · **What is closure?**

 It is code identified elsewhere that we can use later; gives the ability to put functions together.
 If a variable isn’t defined, a function looks outward for context.

-· **Describe the four rules of the ‘this’ keyword.**
+· **Describe the four rules of the 'this’ keyword.**

-1. Window/global binding — this is the window/console object. ‘use strict’; to prevent window binding.
+1. Window/global binding — this is the window/console object. 'use strict’; to prevent window binding.

-2. Implicit binding — when a function is called by a dot, the object preceding the dot is the ‘this’.
-80 percent of ‘this’ is from this type of binding.
+2. Implicit binding — when a function is called by a dot, the object preceding the dot is the 'this’.
+80 percent of 'this’ is from this type of binding.

 3. New binding — points to new object created & returned by constructor function